MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/customizing-debugger-output-using-dml.md

 **Special Characters**

 DML content roughly follows the XML/HTML rules for special characters.
 The characters &, &lt;, &gt; and “ are special and cannot be used in plain text.
-The equivalent escaped versions are &amp;, &lt;, &gt; and &quot;.
+The equivalent escaped versions are &, &lt;, &gt; and &quot;.
 For example this text:

 "Alice & Bob think 3 &lt; 4"

 would be converted to the following DML.

 ```
-&amp;quot;Alice &amp;amp; Bob think 3 &amp;lt 4&amp;quot;
+&quot;Alice &amp; Bob think 3 &lt 4&quot;
 ```

 **C programming language formatting characters**